nelson-lang/nelson-gitbook/markdown/en/string/int2str.md

 ## Description

-<b>int2str</b>converts an numeric array to a string with integer format.
+        int2str converts an numeric array to a string with integer format.
 Inputs are rounded before conversion.

 ## Examples